• Skip to main content

 Two sides to every coin, and two sides to the Hall des Sources

-The Hall des Sources is divided into two parts by a low barricade, so if you’re a lowly Spa Tourist you can only look longingly at the VIP side of the drinking hall, sipping your boring old Celestins or Lucas spring water that isn’t even naturally hot and is lower in minerals, while the Serious Spa Goers mill around their side sipping their doctor-ordered important spa water in exact amounts at specified times of the day.
+The Hall des Sources is divided into two parts by a low barricade, so if you’re a lowly Spa Tourist you can only look longingly at the VIP side of the drinking hall, sipping your boring old Celestins or Lucas spring water that isn’t even naturally hot and is lower in minerals.

 Vichy, France and Vichy water

-Wrong side of the spa tracks
+Wrong side of the spa tracks – Photo: Mark Simpson

 The crap thing about Vichy Spa and French spas in general is that they are geared towards French people only

-I know, right?
-What could they be thinking?
-Seriously, though, hear me out.
-Unless you’re doing some kind of government funded spa visit as a French citizen (and yes, the French government does fund spa going, which is one of the reasons I wish I were French – the other being baguettes), or have a spa doctor’s prescription, you can’t partake in all the curative spa therapies you might want to.
-And you certainly can’t drink from any old Vichy hot spring you choose.
+Unless you’re doing some kind of government funded spa visit as a French citizen (and yes, the French government does fund spa going – which is one of the reasons I wish I were French – the other being baguettes), or you have a spa doctor’s prescription, you can’t partake in all the curative spa therapies you might want to.

-Mark and I had no idea of this snobbish division of spa visitors to Vichy and so, on our first afternoon here we innocently followed two Serious Spa Goers into their half of the drinking hall as they went through the door.
+Mark and I had no idea of this division of spa visitors to Vichy and so, on our first afternoon here we innocently followed two Serious Spa Goers into their half of the drinking hall as they went through the door.

 Immediately I was in Vichy springs heaven, sampling all the springs with their different mineral compositions and curing all kinds of ailments I didn’t know I had, such as abnormal biliary secretions.
-This is because I am a badass when it comes to spas and will drink any type of non-poisonous spa water you can throw at me.
-(But if you’re going to throw it please aim for my mouth.)

 The next day we skipped happily (okay, Mark wasn’t skipping) over to the Hall des Sources only to learn that without a special key card you can’t enter the serious side of the Vichy springs drinking hall, the side for professional drinkers.